What is an Apprenticeship programme?

-Trainee Engineer Programmes are not inferior but are purely an alternative route to gaining a meaningful career.
+Apprenticeships are not inferior but are purely an alternative route to gaining a meaningful career.
 We are looking for career-focused individuals, who have considered their options and are keen to enter the world of work, while learning.
-University isn’t always the best choice for young people and trainee engineer programmes can offer a real valuable and worthwhile alternative.
-Moreover, all of our trainee engineer programmes involve further study and qualifications at a minimum HNC level.
+University isn’t always the best choice for young people and apprenticeships can offer a real valuable and worthwhile alternative.
+Moreover our IT degree apprenticeship programme involves further study and a degree at university.

-Our trainee engineer programmes provide the opportunity for a wealth of qualifications, training and experience.
-All our apprenticeships and trainee schemes offer the opportunity for further study, most often at College or University.
-Our Trainee Engineers study towards and gain a minimum HNC level qualification from an academic provider.
+Our IT degree apprenticeship programme provides the opportunity to achieve a degree at university, training and experience.
+Our IT Apprentices study towards a BSc (Hons) Digital and Technology Solutions at the University of Chichester.
 All of this while gaining work experience and soft skills working with diverse groups of people!
-And it doesn’t stop there – we have supported many trainees with their study goals expanding on what they have achieved on our programmes throughout their career!
+And it doesn’t stop there – we have supported many apprentices with their study goals expanding on what they have achieved on our programmes throughout their career!

-University grads earn more money than former trainee engineers
+University grads earn more money than former apprentices/trainees

-We view our trainee engineers as vital to the future success of our company and want to make sure we help them achieve their full potential.
-Our programmes are massive investments in our trainees future and ours.
-For example, we invest a great deal in our trainee engineers over 3 years – through employment, mentors, training, and further study.
-As there skills and experience develop, so does their salary.
+We view our apprentices as vital to the future success of our company and want to make sure we help them achieve their full potential.
+Our programmes are massive investments in our apprentices’ future and ours.
+For example, we invest over £80,000 in our apprentices over 3 years – through employment, mentors, training, and further study.
+As their skills and experience develop, so does their salary.

-Case Study of Nathan Sanders, Managing Director SSE Utility Solutions and associated businesses.
+Nathan Sanders - Managing Director, SSE Utility Solutions and associated businesses

 Nathan Sanders, is now Managing Director of SSE Utility Solutions and associated businesses SSE Water Ltd, SSE Heat Ltd, SSE Pipelines Ltd and SSE National Networks.
 Nathan began his career with SSE as a Comprehensive Electrical Apprentice showing that completion of your Apprenticeship isn’t where your career progression will stop.